servicebinding/spec/README.md

                 - servicebinding
           ```

-2. Non-OLM Operator: - An annotation in the Operator's CRD to mark which `status` and/or `spec` properties reference the [binding data](#service-binding-schema).
-The value of this annotation can be specified in either [JSONPath](https://kubernetes.io/docs/reference/kubectl/jsonpath/) or [GO templates](https://golang.org/pkg/text/template/):
+2. Non-OLM Operator: - An annotation in the Operator's CRD to mark which `status` and/or `spec` properties reference the [binding data](#service-binding-schema) :
       * ConfigMap:
         *   ```
              "servicebinding.dev/certificate":